 An adjustment of status application because of marriage requires that you prove your marriage is real and not for the purposes of getting a green card.
-This is the requirement to prove a bona fide marriage.
+This is the requirement to prove a bona fide marriage in immigration.

 USCIS wants proof that you’re not just married to get a green card – that you’re actually married.
 This can require a lot of documents and is generally one of the most difficult parts about an adjustment of status application.